vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ### PDF file names

-We name all of our PDFs like this:
+We give all our PDFs a name like this:
 ```
 YYYY_MM_TITLE.pdf
 ```
-That way, our app can figure out the date and title of each PDF by simply reading the file name.
+That way, our app can figure out the date and title of each PDF by reading the file name.

 ## Create the Peakboard app